tetsuya28/gcp-oidc-orb/README.md

 # GCP OIDC Orb

 ## Reference
-In this orb, some codes borrower from [CircleCI document](https://circleci.com/docs/openid-connect-tokens#google-cloud-platform).
+In this orb, some codes borrowed from [CircleCI document](https://circleci.com/docs/openid-connect-tokens#google-cloud-platform).

 ## License Information
 Documentation (guides, references, and associated images) is licensed as